 Absolute paradise.

-We walked the beaches, swam in the lagoon, and generally marveled at our surroundings for a few hours before finally heading back.
+We walk the beaches, swim in the lagoon, and generally marvel at our surroundings for a few hours before finally heading back.

 Survivor in the Cook Islands

-On the hour-long ride back to the airport, our guide pointed out all of the surrounding islands used in the filming of Survivor: Cook Islands.
+On the hour-long ride back to the airport, our guide points out all of the surrounding islands used in the filming of Survivor: Cook Islands.

-What was interesting about this tour is our guide pointed out not only the island that was used to film the show but also the surrounding islands.
+What’s interesting about this tour is our guide points out not only the island that was used to film the show but also the surrounding islands.

 One was used for housing the crew where a makeshift town was set up (as a TV person, I always wondered what they did with the TV crew).
-Another was used as “Exile Island” on the show and on yet another was the hotel where those who’d been “voted off’ the island went to while away the remainder of their sequester time.
+Another was used as “Exile Island” on the show and on yet another, the hotel where those who’ve been “voted off” the island went to while away the remainder of their sequester time.

 During the two months they filmed the show, tour boats like mine were unable to travel the normal route and had to visit other islands in the lagoon on the day trips.
 I’m glad I didn’t visit the Cook Islands during that time!